django-helpdesk/django-helpdesk/demo/README.rst

     make rundemo

-*NOTE ON USING PYTHON 2*

-By default, the demo uses Python 3, as Python 3 will be the recommended version of python for django-helpdesk and even Django itself in the near future.
-However, if you wish to use Python 2, you can instead run the following:

-    sudo make rundemo2

-Then navigate to the site in a browser as above.

 *NOTE ON DJANGO VERISON*

-The demo project was also created with Django 1.11 in mind.
-If you are using an older version of Django, slight tweaks might be necessary to make the demo work.
+The demo project was configured with Django 2.x in mind.
-Please remember that we do not currently support any version of Django other than 1.11.
+Django 1.11 is NOT supported.

 *NOTE ON ATTACHMENTS*